-The Difference between Real-time Court Records and Database Records
+What’s the Difference between Real-time Court Records and Database Records?

 In the employee and volunteer screening world there are two main ways Consumer Reporting Agencies(CRAs) conduct criminal background searches.
 The first is by conducting real-time, original source record searches directly from the source.
 The other way is to utilize a database.
 So what’s the difference between real-time court records and database records?